Ladydiana/VRMaze/README.md

 This project is part of [Udacity](https://www.udacity.com "Udacity - Be in demand")'s [VR Developer Nanodegree](https://www.udacity.com/course/vr-developer-nanodegree--nd017).

 ## Versions

 - Unity 2017.1.0p4
 - GVR Unity SDK v1.70.0

+## About:

+This is my Maze project, with a touch of ancient Egypt.
+Can you find the key to the secret Pharaoh's tomb?
+The mummies are friendly ... or are they?

 ## Screenshots:

 ![alt text](https://github.com/Ladydiana/VRMaze/blob/master/Screenshot1.PNG)
 ![alt text](https://github.com/Ladydiana/VRMaze/blob/master/Screenshot4.PNG)
 ![alt text](https://github.com/Ladydiana/VRMaze/blob/master/Screenshot5.PNG)